Roger Taylor (Queen drummer): 2013–present

 In October 2021, Taylor embarked on a 14-date solo tour (Outsider Tour) in the UK, from 2 to 22 October.
 In January 2023, Queen single "Radio Ga Ga" was sampled on singer Che Lingo's single "My Radio"; Taylor and Queen were credited as co-lead artists on the song.
 In November 2023, Taylor's bar The Wild, a collaboration with his wife Sarina Taylor, Adam Lambert, Bryan Patrick Franklin, and Michael Solis, opened in West Hollywood, California.

 On 13 September 2025 Taylor performed, alongside Brian May, at the Last Night of the Proms, joining the BBC Symphony Orchestra and Chorus, BBC Singers and National Youth Choir for a new orchestral arrangement of "Bohemian Rhapsody", by Stuart Morley, marking the 50th anniversary of the song.

+In June 2026, Taylor released "Come On Summer (It's Party Time)" as the lead single for his solo album Violence Insane in a Beautiful World.
+The album released on 18 September 2026 (and debuted at #6 on the UK Album Chart) and a short tour is planned of the UK.